decarvalhoe/meetinity/infra/terraform/README.md

 ## Components

 - **VPC module** – Creates a multi-AZ VPC with public and private subnets, routing tables, and optional NAT gateways.
-- **EKS module** – Provisions an EKS control plane and managed node group spanning the private subnets.
+- **EKS module** – Provisions an EKS control plane, managed node group, core add-ons (VPC CNI, CoreDNS, kube-proxy, EBS CSI), and IAM roles for administrators and CSI drivers.
+- **Helm releases** – Installs cert-manager (with a default self-signed issuer) and the NGINX ingress controller, wiring a default TLS certificate for new ingresses.
-- **Kubernetes namespaces** – Pre-creates logical namespaces for monitoring and security add-ons deployed with Helm.
+- **Kubernetes namespaces & storage classes** – Pre-creates logical namespaces for monitoring/security, the ingress and cert-manager system namespaces, and a default gp3 storage class backed by the AWS EBS CSI driver.

 ## Usage